stefanoborini/book-modelviewcontroller/source/02_mvc_variations/05_qualified_notification_model.rst

 The view subscribes to specific events from the model, and receives notifications only when those events actually occur.

+case: Model changes, but not in the data relevat to the view.

 notify can say, for example, what value is changing, the value before and after.